siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

 - Allow the protocol to be extended to add qualifiers, such as 'control', 'data', etc.
 - Support explicit routing of requests to specific endpoints (a form of command addressing)

-###JSON "txt" Wrapper
+###JSON Text Wrapper - "txt"
 The 'txt' key can be used to wrap any text that can otherwise be provided via a command line.
-Format is:
+This permits a UI to issue text mode commands without leaving JSON mode, and display responses back to a user as if they were working directly ay the TinyG command line.
+The format is:

     {txt:"<command>"}    command is arbitrary text